gordonbrander/refrakt/README.md

 ## Store

-`store()` creates a reduer-like signal with support for managed side-effects.
-Instead of the reducer returning the next state, store reducers return a transaction object (`Tx`) containing the next state *and* optional side-effects.
+`store()` returns a signal looks exactly like the type returned by `reducer()`, but has additional support for managed side-effects.
+Instead of the reducer returning just the next state, a store reducer returns a transaction object containing the next state *and* optional side-effects.

-Effects are modeled as async generators that yield zero or more actions over time.
+Effects are modeled as async generator functions that yield zero or more actions over time.

 ```typescript
 import { store, tx, type Tx } from 'refrakt/store.js';